How to sing I Don't Want To Miss A Thing

 The Ultimate Power Ballad Challenge

-Phase 1: The Verses (Low Intensity)
+Phase 1: The Verses (0:00 - 1:15)

-Phase 2: The Chorus (The Belt)
+Phase 2: The Chorus Belt (1:15 - 2:20)

 Frequently Asked Questions

-What is the highest note in I Don't Want to Miss a Thing?
+What is the highest note in I Don't Want To Miss A Thing?

-Is this song suitable for beginners?
+Is this song suitable for a Baritone?

 Don't just sing in the shower.

-Get actionable feedback on I Don't Want to Miss a Thing and 1000+ other songs instantly.
+Get actionable feedback on I Don't Want To Miss A Thing and 1000+ other songs instantly.

-Download on App Store
+Download on the App Store Get it on Google Play